booshington/Discord-Bots/Mag Formatter/README.md

 ## Basic Usage

-Once installed in Discord, invoke the bot with the following command syntax:
+Once installed in Discord, invoke the bot with the following command: `!magformat`

+Clicker groups are columnar and are numbered automatically as the table is being constructed.

 ### Sample Input:
 `